Smart retail applications enhance customer relationships and improve operational efficiencies

-One area ripe for testing and implementing smart retail technologies is customer engagement efforts.
+Retail technology trends indicate that one area ripe for testing and implementing smart retail technologies is customer engagement efforts.
 Today’s customers demand personalized, interactive experiences that seamlessly connect the online and in-store experience.
-Emerging smart store technologies are designed to strengthen and deepen the retailer’s relationship with the customer.
+Because of that demand for a personalized experience, current retail technology trends focus on technologies that make the customer’s journey more effective, and the employee's job more efficient.
+Ultimately, emerging smart store technologies are designed to strengthen and deepen the retailer’s relationship with the customer.

 - Facial recognition technology: In-store cameras and video analytics software recognize a customer’s face and serve up offers customized to that individual’s preferences and buying history.

 - Interactive mirrors: These smart mirrors allow customers to see how a certain clothing item would fit without ever trying it on.
-These mirrors also leverage RFID tracking to help capture customer behavior, recording data regarding how long customers spend in dressing rooms, how they behave when an item doesn’t fit, and which items they are most likely to purchase.
+These mirrors also leverage radio frequency identification (RFID) tracking to help capture customer behavior, recording data such as how long customers spend in dressing rooms, how they behave when an item doesn’t fit, and which items they are most likely to purchase.

 - Smart shelves: These devices recognize when customers pick up items and whether they put them back down, allowing retailers to gather behavioral data and make better decisions around pricing and merchandising.

-- Robotics: Customer service robots greet customers as they enter stores, sometimes using facial recognition technology to deliver tailored messages.
+- Robotics: Customer service robots greet customers as they enter stores, sometimes using facial recognition technology to deliver tailored messages, as retail technology trends follow the current wave of AI conversation models.
 Robots can also be used to fetch and deliver items to customers.

 - Seamless checkout: Using RFID and/or video analytics technology, retailers allow customers to check out without standing in line or even scanning items.
 Customers may use an app on their phones to confirm their purchases and pay.